FAQ's – Answers to Frequently Asked Questions

 A: Yes!
 Every dog is microchipped.
 Once the 2-week trial is over, the adopter can request that ownership be transferred to them.
 DoVE Project will always be on the dog’s microchip as the rescue.
 If the dog ever gets lost, we will be contacted if they are not able to reach the adopter.

-Q: Can I take my newly adopted dog to my vet (a vet of my own choosing) before the 2-week trial is over?
+Q: Can I take my newly adopted dog to a vet of my choosing before the 2-week trial is over?

 A: Yes, you may take your dog to see a vet of your choosing during this time.
 However, the vet visit will be at your expense.

 Q: What happens if my dog gets sick during the 2-week trial?